sowebio/acmemgr.sh/README.md

 # NOTICE #######################################################################
 # To benefit from the smart reload function, you must sort this list by HOST_NAME.
-# A domain name beginning by "[www.]domain.tld" gets an extra "domain.tld" in certificate.
+# A domain name beginning by "[www.]example.com" gets an extra "example.com" in certificate.
 # NOTICE #######################################################################

 declare -a DOMAINS_NAMES_LIST=(